 - Create opportunities for growth

 Our children's RE program starts with Kindergarten and completes with 5th grade.

 Child Care: Childcare is provided for infants, toddlers, and children through Kindergarten or age 6.
 In a loving and safe environment, our very youngest children explore and play together.
-Stories, playtime, art projects, and snacks are a regular part of our Nursery Care time.
+Stories, playtime, and art projects are a regular part of our Nursery Care time.